neutrons/garnet/docs/getting_started.rst

      git submodule update --init --recursive

-No need to commit changes in this reposotiry.
+No need to commit changes in this repository.
 If a message appears to stage the garnet-data repository in this one, just run the above command.

 More information on git-lfs can be found here: